hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ## 19-Dec-2023

 [20:32:10](#GlfIYrL0GcC2X7JMdkwIS_3km3Voa1l1DMRj6vwSO_s) <Evandro Rathke>:
 Hi hiiamboris !
 How are you?
 Maybe it's worth to know that I had the same issue (access violation) now running a compiled Red script without using libRed C API.
 I tried the same application compile to MSDOS (running on Linux with Wine) and the application doesn't crash...
-Maybe this issue is related to GTK only Ì†ΩÌ∏î
+Maybe this issue is related to GTK only üòî

 [20:33:53](#w7kO7xqty3H1fy1QBgXJXHBdahxwWsgWqfoXunYXs18) <hiiamboris (@hiiamboris:tchncs.de)>:
 hard to say...